 The question then becomes, How does a lawyer get paid in a small soft tissue case?
 Luckily Oregon law has the answer.
 Oregon Law (ORS 20.080) is often referred to as the "small case statute."
 This is a fantastic law that has assisted many Oregonians obtain maximum compensation for their injuries.
 The law was enacted, because many insurance companies take advantage of unrepresented injured people with cases that are not worth more than a few thousand dollars.
 Prior to the law, insurance companies knew that a lawyer couldn't make money on a small case, so the insurance company didn't have to make a fair offer.
 Basically the insurance company could do whatever they wanted with the offer without fear of being held accountable by facing a lawsuit.
 Then ORS 20.080 was enacted and it all changed.

 ORS 20.080 basically states that people that have been injured by another person can make a written demand to the at fault party and the at fault party's insurance company.
-The letter will be sent with any medical records, bills, or other records to assist the insurance company in evaluating the claim.
-The injured person will also let the at fault party and their insurance company know they have 30 days to meet the injured person's demand of no more than $10,000.00 or they will be sued.
+The demand will be sent with any medical records, bills, or other records to assist the insurance company in evaluating the claim.
+The injured person will also let the at fault party and their insurance company know they have 30 days to meet the injured person's demand of no more than $10,000.00.

 The ball is then in the at fault party's insurance company's hands.
 It then becomes an issue with what offer, if any, the insurance company will make within the 30 days.
 ORS 20.080 was drafted with the intent to force insurance companies to make their top offer in the thirty days, so there usually is not much negotiating that should occur.

 If the insurance company makes an offer then you have some choices.
-If you like the offer then you can accept it, if not then you can do nothing or counter-offer.
-If you do nothing and file a lawsuit and beat the insurance company's last offer at any time then then the insurance company has to pay your costs and attorney fees in addition to any award or judgment you receive from the court or arbitrator.
+If you like the offer, then you can accept it.
+If not, then you can do nothing or counter-offer.
+If you do nothing and file a lawsuit then you must beat the insurance company's last offer.
+If you beat the last pre-filing offer then then the insurance company has to pay your costs and attorney fees in addition to any award or judgment you receive from the court or arbitrator.

 For example, say a person is in a car crash.
 The person suffers soft tissue injuries and treats with a chiropractor for 2 months..
 The person sends out a written demand letter and medical records and bills to the at fault party and the at fault party's insurance company.
 The insurance company makes an offer of $900.00 to the injured party and claims it is their "top offer."
 If the injured person accepts that offer, then the attorney might be entitled to a third of it ($300.00) to pay the attorney fees.
 This would mean the injured person obtains $600.00.